 Location: University of Oulu Medical Faculty and Kastelli Research Center, Oulu, Finland.

-The course is organized by the University of Oulu at the Medical Faculty.
+The course is organized by the Center for Environmental and Respiratory Health Reseach (CERH), University of Oulu at the Medical Faculty.
 The lectures will be held in the auditorium of Kastelli Research Center in the vicinity of the medical campus and group works will be organized both at the Medical Faculty and Kastelli Research Center, Oulu, Finland.

 Schedule: 27.-29.10.
 2014